gizak/nofancy/README.md

 Some ideas behind this:

-1. If it is not (or almost not) needed, get rid of it.
+1. Do subtraction instead of addition.

-2. The blog's content matters.
+2. The blog's content matters (SNS things then after).

-3. The SNS thing shall not appears before blog contents.

-4. Clean and mobile-friendly.
+3. Clean, high readability and mobile-friendly.

-5. Has the ability to sort contents by categories, tags, series.
+4. Full stack support (sorting contents by categories, tags, series; Google Analytics; SNS & email links...)

 ### Config